taswar/aws-ai-computer-vision-byod-workshop/README.md

 AWS Account
 You will be performing the real-life scenarios and activities in  AWS account.
 Knowledge about AWS basics (AWS console, S3) are required.
 1. Bring your own Account.
-2. AWS teams delivering the workshop will provide you with temporary accounts.
+2. AWS teams delivering the workshop will provide you with credits for your accounts. **(Note: This workshop does not run on Event Engine)**

 Bring Your Own Data
 You could use 10-50 representative images for your use case.
 Supported image formats: JPG, PNG.
 Maximum image size: 15 MB, Minimum size (px): 64 x 64.
 Maximum size (px): 4096 x 4096.
 If you don’t have any data, you could use the sample dataset provided in this workshop.